seed-labs/seed-labs/lab-setup/docker/documents/compose-twolans.md

 In the configuration, we use the `sysctls` entry to enable the IP forwarding inside the container;
 otherwise, this container will not be able to route packets.
-From the `networks} entry, we can see that this container is attached to two networks, and thus it has two IP addresses.
+From the `networks` entry, we can see that this container is attached to two networks, and thus it has two IP addresses.